 Prioritize and Plan

 Choose a handful of things from the list that you want to accomplish within the next 2-3 years.
-Make sure that you choose the right number of things that is realistic but also exciting.
+Make sure that you choose the right number of things that are realistic but also exciting.

 Once you narrow in on the few bucket list items you want to accomplish in the next few years, you can begin to create your plan of action.
 You can determine what steps you’ll need to take and the timelines for completing them.